2016 Filoil Flying V Preseason Premier Cup

 The 2016 Filoil Flying V Preseason Premier Cup is the eleventh preseason high school and collegiate basketball tournament organized by Filoil Flying V Sports.
 The opening ceremonies was held on April 30, 2016 at the Filoil Flying V Centre in San Juan.

 Former UAAP champions De La Salle Green Archers and former NCAA champions Arellano University Chiefs will head-to-head in the seniors division finals.
 At the end, the Green Archers won the championship over the Chiefs, 86-74.

-This will be their final television broadcast year with ABS-CBN Sports and Action after 10 years, the television broadcast will eventually returned to ESPN 5 beginning with the 2018 edition of the cup.
+This was their final television broadcast year with ABS-CBN Sports and Action after 10 years, as the television broadcast eventually returned to ESPN 5 beginning with the 2018 edition of the cup.